 In a Terrestrial Class planet, the rocky mass of the world, everything apart from atmosphere and ocean.
 In the case of Gaian Type terrestrial planets includes continental and oceanic crust as well as the various layers of the planet's interior.
 The interior of the Terrestrial Class in general and the Gaian Types in particular is layered both chemically and mechanically.
 While some terrestrial class worlds have a static geosphere, in almost all Gaian Types worlds and some other terrestrial types the geosphere is active, with the crust is in a constant state of motion that gives rise to movement of the continents.
 The study of the geosphere is known as geology.

 - Hadean Type Planetoid - Text by John M. Dollan

 Planetoidal Class Metal Dwarf.
 Found mostly around hot stars.

 - Hephaestian type worlds - Text by Mark Ryherd

-Hot planets with molten rocky surfaces
+Hot planets with extensive vulcanism

 - Hermian type worlds - Text by John M. Dollan